Lallianzuala Chhangte: International career

-Lallianzuala represented India U19s for the 2016 AFC U-19 Championship qualification, appearing three times in a disappointing campaign.
-He was called up for Indian squad for to take part in the 2015 SAFF Championship.
-He made his debut for India on 25 December 2015 against Sri Lanka in the tournament, where he started as a substitute for Robin Singh in 77th minute of the match, which India won 2–0.
+Chhangte represented India U19s for the 2016 AFC U-19 Championship qualification, appearing three times in a disappointing campaign.
+He was called up for the Indian senior squad to take part in the 2015 SAFF Championship.
+He made his debut for India on 25 December 2015 against Sri Lanka in the tournament, where he came on as a substitute for Robin Singh in 77th minute of the match.
+India went on to win the match 2–0.
 He became 502nd player to represent the India national team.
 On 27 December, Chhangte scored his debut goal for India, as he scored a brace in their 4–1 victory over Nepal in the same competition.
 By those goals, he became the then third youngest goalscorer for India's senior national team at the age of 18 years 140 days after Jerry Zirsanga at 16 years 311 days and Baichung Bhutia at the age of 18 years 90 days.

 He represented India in the 2018 SAFF Championship, where he netted one goal after a 1−0 lead against Sri Lanka on 5 September 2018, helping India to win their first group match by 2−0.
 Chhangte was called up for the Indian squad to take part in the 2019 Intercontinental Cup.
 He scored a goal in India's second match against North Korea on 13 July 2019 while India was trailing by 0–3, which India lost 2−5 after the final whistle.
 After his impressive form in the ISL, he was included in the squad for the 2022 FIFA World Cup qualifiers.